From the Blog

-- Reduce sugar intake: It has been known for some time that too much sugar creates an acidic environment which is the type of environment that virus and bacteria like to thrive.
+- Reduce sugar intake: It has been known for some time that too much sugar creates an acidic environment which is the type of environment that viruses and bacteria like to thrive.

-Ok, so I hope these ideas and information has helped you plan on how you are going to stay well this winter.
+Ok, so I hope these ideas and information have helped you plan on how you are going to stay well this winter and boost your immune system.
 Remember to always do your own research and learn what works for your body.
-Now, go forth and be Sickness-Busting Warriors!

 1. Owen, J. (2010).
 Homoeopathy for the home prescriber.
 Western Australia, AUSTRALIA: QDirect.

 2. White, I. (2009).
 Happy Healthy Kids.
 From conception to age 7 with Australian Bush Flower Essences.
 Crows Nest, NSW: Allen & Unwin.